vsu313/python-focus-group/README.md

 while_loops.py: A Python function that allows for an iteration only if a condition is met

 ## Session_11
-conditionals.py: A Python script that allows for a certain set of actions to be carried out only when a certain condition is met_
+conditionals.py: A Python script that allows for a certain set of actions to be carried out only when a certain condition is met

+## Session_12
+functions.py: A Python script that allows for an argument to be carried out under a function name